 Lauren E. Owens

-Lauren Owens (nee Swift) is the Assistant Director of International Programs at the University of Pennsylvania Law School.
-In her role, Lauren serves as the initial point of contact for most student advising, international event planning, and the hosting of international visitors.
+Lauren Owens is the Director of International Programs at the University of Pennsylvania Carey Law School.
+In her role, Lauren serves as the primary point of contact for student advising, faculty collaboration, international event planning, and the hosting of international visitors.

-Lauren has worked in the field of international higher education for more than ten years on several continents, developing expertise in the use of field-based research to analyze critical global legal issues.
-Prior to joining Penn, Lauren spent four years coordinating socially responsible overseas programs for SIT Study Abroad.
+Lauren has worked in the field of international higher education for more than fifteen years on several continents, developing expertise in the use of field-based research to analyze critical global legal issues.
+Prior to joining Penn, Lauren spent four years coordinating research-intensive foreign study programs for World Learning.
 She has previous experience in NGO settings, organizing citizen exchange programs; as well as university settings, facilitating bilateral student exchanges.

-Lauren has a B.A. in Anthropology from Dickinson College; an M.Phil. in Race, Ethnicity and Conflict from Trinity College Dublin; a Graduate Certification in International Education from SIT Graduate Institute; and is currently completing her M.Phil. research at the University of Pennsylvania on Identity Politics and University Building in the Balkans.
+Lauren has a B.A. in Anthropology from Dickinson College; an M.Phil. in Race, Ethnicity and Conflict from Trinity College Dublin; a Graduate Certification in International Education from SIT Graduate Institute; and is currently completing her M.Phil. research at the University of Pennsylvania.

-Lauren’s personal and professional travels have brought her to over thirty countries.
+Lauren’s personal and professional travels have brought her to over forty countries.